agraubert/agutil/README.md

 ##security.SECURESERVER
-The `agutil.security` module includes the `SecureServer` class which provides a high-level interface for sending and receiving secure messages and files.
+The `agutil.security` module includes the `SecureConnection` class which provides a high-level interface for sending and receiving secure messages and files.
 All tasks are run in background threads, each exchanging data over a different channel on the underlying SecureSocket, allowing for many simultaneous tasks to be run.

 #####API
 * SecureSocket(address, port, password=None, rsabits=4096, verbose=False, timeout=3) _(constructor)_
   Opens a new secure connection to the address specified by opening a new `SecureSocket` to use internally.
-  If _address_ is set to '' or 'listen', the `SecureServer` will listen for an incoming connection on _port_.
+  If _address_ is set to '' or 'listen', the `SecureConnection` will listen for an incoming connection on _port_.
-  Otherwise, it attempts to connect to another `SecureServer` on the specified _port_ at _address_.
+  Otherwise, it attempts to connect to another `SecureConnection` on the specified _port_ at _address_.
   _password_ and _rsabits_ configure the internal `SecureSocket`, and are used for its constructor.
-  _verbose_ sets the `SecureServer` and its internal components to print verbose messages.
+  _verbose_ sets the `SecureConnection` and its internal components to print verbose messages.
   _timeout_ sets the default timeout on the internal `SecureSocket`

-* SecureServer.send(msg, retries=1)
+* SecureConnection.send(msg, retries=1)
   Starts a background task to send _msg_ to the remote socket using RSA encryption.  _retries_ sets the number of attempts that will be made to send _msg_ if the remote socket fails to reconstruct and decrypt the message

-* SecureServer.read(decode=True, timeout=None)
+* SecureConnection.read(decode=True, timeout=None)
   Returns the oldest unread message received, or waits until a message is received.
 If _decode_ is True, the received bytes object is decoded into a str object before returning.
 If _timeout_ is not None, this is the maximum amount of time, in seconds, to wait for an incoming message (raises a socket.timeout exception if no message is received in time).
 If _timeout_ is None, `read()` will block indefinitely until a message is received

-* SecureServer.sendfile(filename)
+* SecureConnection.sendfile(filename)
   Starts a background task to send the file specified by the path _filename_.
 The file is not immediately sent, however.
 The remote socket is sent a request for a file transfer.
 The transfer is initiated when the remote socket approves the transfer with `savefile()`.
 Because of this, the file should not be deleted until after the transfer is known to be completed.
 Files are sent and encrypted using an AES CBC cipher with a new randomized 32-byte key for each transfer (the key is exchanged using RSA).

-* SecureServer.savefile(destination, timeout=None, force=False)
+* SecureConnection.savefile(destination, timeout=None, force=False)
   Processes the oldest pending file transfer request or waits up to _timeout_ seconds to receive a request.
 If _force_ is True, the request is automatically accepted, otherwise the user is prompted to accept or deny the request.
 If the request is accepted (either by _force_ or manual acceptance) it is decrypted and saved to _destination_

-* SecureServer.shutdown(timeout=3)
+* SecureConnection.shutdown(timeout=3)
-* SecureServer.close(timeout=3)
+* SecureConnection.close(timeout=3)
   Closes the connection.
-The `SecureServer` immediately stops accepting new commands from both the user and the remote socket (but currently queued or running tasks are allowed to queue new tasks).
+The `SecureConnection` immediately stops accepting new commands from both the user and the remote socket (but currently queued or running tasks are allowed to queue new tasks).
 Waits up to _timeout_ seconds for all currently runnning tasks to complete.
 Then (regardless of if all tasks completed or not) it prevents any new tasks from being queued.
 Lastly, the internal `SecureSocket` connection is closed.

 ##security.ENCRYPTFILE security.DECRYPTFILE